Sony A7S vs HX400V

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the A7S has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7S was succeeded by the Sony A7S II.
+Both the A7S and the HX400V have been discontinued, but can regularly be found used on ebay.
+The A7S was replaced by the Sony A7S II, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what conclusions can be drawn?
 Is the Sony A7S better than the Sony HX400V or vice versa?
 The listing below highlights the relative strengths of the two models.